ceedee666/drumm.sh/content/teaching/thesis.md

 free to contact me as well.

 1. Using Large Language Models (like ChatGPT) in teaching ERP System and/or Python programming.
+1. Development and evaluation of a ChatGPT plug-in to answer student's questions.
 1. Integration of 3d printing and SAP S/4HANA
 1. Implementation of a Web based TDD game (in cooperation with majcon)
 1. Comparison of different low code process automation platforms